 - DisCO-oriented work training programs with DisCOs providing practical education in their specific sectors, as well as the DisCO methodology and tools.
 This would include transfer and acknowledgement of credits for higher education.

 - Research and higher education support, leveraging existing DisCO open-access documentation, training programs and pedagogical materials.

 The next step up within the organization is becoming a full fledged DisCONaut or DisCO.NP "staff".

 Engaging as a DisCOnaut reveals the porous membrane between casual and committed relationships with the collective.

-This is very similar to the differences between Commons-based peer production interactions (the proto-mode of production found in Wikipedia and Free Software projects, which is characterized by permissionless contributions and lack of direct compensation) to those of a concrete commons or cooperative (where more face to face or close relationships prevail and rewards and benefits are more directly related to work or shared inputs).
+This is very similar to the differences between Commons-based peer production interactions and those of a concrete commons or cooperative (where face to face or close relationships may prevail, while rewards and benefits are more directly related to work or shared inputs).

 Full-fledged, committed DisCONauts are entrusted with caring for the health of the collective, as well as the health of its members.
 The Dating Phase ensures that all these considerations are met, allowing prospective DisCOnauts to receive the best hands-on training for the hosting DisCO's areas of work and focus.

 As in all DisCOs, remuneration is proportional to the work and sweat equity investment in the collective, and not based on status or unjustified income differentials.
 Jump here for a short reminder of what we mean when we speak of Committed Relationships.